awsdocs/amazon-kendra-developer-guide/doc_source/data-source-webcrawler.md

   You can provide web proxy credentials using a secret in AWS Secrets Manager secret\.
 You use the [ProxyConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_ProxyConfiguration.html) API to provide the website host name and port number, and optionally the secret that stores your web proxy credentials\.
 **Note**
-It is recommended that you regularly refresh or rotate your credentials and secret, and only provide the necessary level of access for your own security\.
-For more information on permissions, see [IAM roles for Web crawler data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.
+Be sure to regularly refresh or rotate your credentials and secret\.
+Provide only the necessary access level for your own security\.

 You can also add the following optional features:
 + The 'depth' or number of levels in a website from the seed level to crawl\.
 For example, if a website has 3 levels—index level \(the seed level in this example\), sections level, and subsections level—and you are only interested in crawling information from the index level to the sections level \(levels 0 to 1\), you can set your depth to 1\.